 - Leaving a job – What documents do I need?

 - Student loans – When will I pay them?

 - Having more than one job – what to tell HMRC?

 - What is HMRC – how to contact?

-This is an important first step for young people and we are passionate about ensuring they have the right tools as they enter the adult world of work.
-Therefore If you are an education provider and wish to find out more, please do get in touch with me.
+This is an important first step for young people and we are passionate about ensuring they have the right tools and knowledge to enter the world of work.
+If you are an education provider and wish to find out more, please do get in touch with me.